HTW-Berlin-KI-Werkstatt/modules/math_essentials/math_essentials.md

 ## Test yourself

+Go through the following tasks and questions, if you stumble upon huge obstacles, go back to the lecture material above.

 1. Let $$\mathbf{A} = \begin{bmatrix} 1 & 2 \\\ 3 & 4 \end{bmatrix}$$, write down $$\mathbf{A}^T$$ and calculate $$\mathbf{A}^{-1}$$!
 2. If $$\mathbf{x} = \begin{bmatrix} 1 \\\ -1 \end{bmatrix}$$, calculate
   * $$\mathbf{A} \cdot \mathbf{x}$$,